Aethon

-The ancient Greek word aithôn means "burning", "blazing" or "shining."
+The ancient Greek word aithōn (αἴθων) means "burning", "blazing" or "shining."
 Less strictly, it can denote the colour red-brown, or "tawny."
 It is an epithet sometimes applied to animals such as horses at Hom.
 Il.
 2.839; oxen at Od.18.372; and an eagle at Il.
 15.690 (cf. Hyginus' calling Aëtos, the eagle that tormented Prometheus, an aethonem aquilam at Fabulae 31.5.).
-In English, aithôn may be written Aethon, Aithon or Ethon.
+In English, aithōn may be written Aethon, Aithon or Ethon.
 In Greek and Roman mythology there are a number of characters known as Aethon.
 Most are horses, variously belonging to: